 - Hair: Hair should be cleared away from the face to prevent contamination from spray or splatter produced during dental procedures.
 Long hair should be tied back to prevent its entry into the treatment area.
-Hair should be washed on a regular basis to eliminate any residual contamination contracted in the treatment area. - Facial Hair: Facial hair is to be covered by a beard mask or face shield to prevent contamination from spray or splatter produced during dental procedures. - Jewelry: Jewelry should not be worn on the hands or arms during patient treatment.
+Hair should be washed on a regular basis to eliminate any residual contamination contracted in the treatment area. - Facial Hair: If facial hair is not neatly trimmed, it is to be covered by a beard mask or face shield to prevent contamination from spray or splatter produced during dental procedures. - Jewelry: Jewelry is discouraged from being worn on the hands or arms during patient treatment.
 It should be removed because it is difficult to clean under jewelry and it may potentially penetrate the gloves being worn.
-Possible exceptions are a thin, smooth wedding band and wristwatch.
+Possible exceptions are a thin, smooth wedding band and a low profile wristwatch.
 Ear studs are acceptable, but hoops are not allowed. - Nails: Nails must be maintained in a short, clean, and healthy fashion.
 The rationale for this policy is that the subungual region of the nail harbors the majority of microorganisms on the hand.
 Removing debris from the fingernails requires vigorous brushing and running water; additional effort is necessary for longer fingernails.
-In addition, long fingernails may scratch or gouge the patient during the provision of dental treatment.
-Artificial nails should not be worn within the patient treatment area.
+In addition, long fingernails may scratch or gouge the patient during the provision of dental treatment or pierce the glove.
+Artificial nails are discouraged from being worn within the patient treatment area.
 Artificial and acrylic nails on healthy hands have not been proven to increase the risk of infection.
 However, artificial nails harbor various microorganisms and prevent effective handwashing.
 Higher numbers of gram-negative microorganisms have been cultured from the fingertips of personnel wearing artificial nails that from personnel with natural nails, both before and after handwashing.
-Fungal growth occurs frequently under artificial nails as a result of moisture becoming trapped between the natural nail and the artificial nail.

-Skin: Dental health care workers with injured or cracked skin, erosion, eczema, weeping dermatitis on the hands should exercise caution when cleaning the hands and skin areas.
+Fungal growth occurs frequently under artificial nails as a result of moisture becoming trapped between the natural nail and the artificial nail. - Skin: Dental health care workers with injured or cracked skin, erosions, eczema, weeping dermatitis on the hands should exercise caution when cleaning the hands and skin areas.
 The use of mild soaps and lotion will help resolve these problems.
 In addition, a change in glove products may be necessary.